Audio routers are patching writ large.

 Audio routers are “virtual cables” that route audio out of limited parochial software into differently limited parochial software, giving you flexibility at the cost of confusion and labour.
 Using audio effects software to apply effects audio synthesis software doesn’t sound like rocket science, but turns out to be tedious.

-- loopback (commercial, OSX)
+- loopback (commercial, macOS)

-- soundflower (free, OSX, flakey)
+- soundflower (free, macOS, flakey)

 - VB Audio Cables (donationware windows)

-- Audiobus, the iOs router, which I have no use for at present.
+- Audiobus, the iOS router, which I have no use for at present.

-Breaking it down by platform….
+Breaking it down by platform:

 Apparently I did.

-Jack seems to work on windows.
-But there is also… VB Audio Cables seems to be a viable workalike for windows.
+Jack seems to work on Windows.
+But there is also… VB Audio Cables seems to be a viable workalike for Windows.